 - Cruelty Is the Only Option: Some of the treatments are hard on the patients, but necessary.
 For instance take Dub's entire treatment, which requires ECT to get him out of a severe depressive episode, AND in the end makes him cry his way through an entire box of tissues.
 It's all important, but still feels incredibly cruel to the poor little animals.

-- Dark Is Not Evil: Dolly's wolf form turns out to be nice.
+- Dark Is Not Evil: Dolly's wolf form turns out to be nice, and protective of Dolly to boot.

 - Dreaming the Truth: The "Dream Analysis" option.

 - Drugs Are Bad: Improper use of the "Administration of Drugs" option.
-Also, Sly's problems stem from accidentally receiving a severe overdose of hallucinogens.
+Also, Sly's problems stem from accidentally receiving a severe overdose of various hallucinogens.

 - Dysfunction Junction: A small group of mentally ill toys?
 Hmm.

 - Epiphany Therapy: Downplayed.
 The final flashback plays a huge role in curing the patient, but actually getting there is most of what your job is.

 - Fission Mailed: A red bar on the patient's progress meter usually means that you've messed up your patient even more and need to "reset" them with electroshock therapy.
-At one point you have to do it to break Dub out of a catatonic state and continue with his therapy.
+At only one point is electroshock actually necessary, as you have to do it to break Dub out of a catatonic state and continue with his therapy.

 - The Fourth Wall Will Not Protect You: When Dr. Wood ultimately snaps and becomes a cult leader, he tries to hypnotize you, the player (or at least the player character) into joining his Claw Association.